renatorib/bjson/readme.md

 # Bind Json - "bjson"
 Bind Json: Reactive way to read/write json files.

+**ABANDONED 4/22/2016** Object.observe has been [removed from future versions of V8](https://github.com/v8/v8/commit/6a370a6f01b004f0b359aa0e0ce4aa90d40773d0).
+Therefore, this module is no longer being maintained.

 > **Note:**
 > Bind Json, called as "bjson", don't have ANY RELATIONS with [Binary Json](http://bjson.org), also called as "bjson".
 > These are two different projects with same abbreviation name.
 Sorry for this.